 Annapurna Circuit Trek (ACT) is one of the classic trails in Nepal scenery and cultural diversity.
-ACT is a 100-mile plus circumnavigation of the Annapurna Range offering the best natural scenery and indigenous cultures of Nepal.
+Annapurna circuit trek length is approximately 100-mile plus.
+It is circumnavigation of the Annapurna Range offering the best natural scenery and indigenous cultures of Nepal.
 The trail takes you along the Marsyangdi Valley up to the North of the main Himalayan range.
 The trail then crosses a 5,416 m pass to descend into the dramatic desert-like, Tibetan-style scenery of the upper Kali Gandaki Valley.

 Diversity in the Terrain: